ijrussell/essential-fsharp/README.md

 # Essential F\# Book

-This book is targeted at folks wanting to learn F# and assumes that the reader has no real knowledge of F# or functional programming.
-Some programming experience, particularly in C# or VB.NET, may be useful but not absolutely necessary.
+F# is a programming language for the .NET Platform that encourages a functional-first style of programming.
+This ebook is targeted at folks wanting to learn F# and assumes that the reader has little knowledge of F# or functional programming.
+Some programming experience, particularly using .NET with C# or VB.NET, may be useful but is not necessary.

 ## Read the book offline for free in PDF/EPUB